 Following a “Shirley Valentine” fantasy of needing to get away far enough that I was mostly unreachable, 10 days in Santorini presented itself in a serendipitous lunch with a friend.
 Booked all online with help & follow-up from one of the staff at The Loucas Hotel, flew overnight to Athens with two friends who were meeting a boat to sail around the islands for 10 days while I went on to Santorini.
 Checking into the hotel in Fira, I asked to meet the employee who had been so helpful as I had brought him/her (their name was ambiguous) a gift basket as thanks.
 A woman walked out of the back office, laughed out loud, and speaking perfect English said “oh, my God, that’s from A Southern Season!”
 She saw my speechless surprise and added “I’m from Carrboro, but I’ve been here for about 10 years.”
 She had come with a boyfriend and loved it so much she never left.

 Off-season felt like the place was almost all mine.
 For 10 magical days I roamed, blissful in my aloneness.
 Couples felt sorry for me, I could see it in their faces as they whispered and speculated, some even invited me to join them.
 I never did.
-I rode a Vespa, crashed a wedding, sterny scolded by a Greek Orthodox priest for crossing my legs in a church, dined alone, ate tomatoes & feta for breakfast, stuffed calamari where ever I could find it, drank Ouzo and Assyrtiko at every opportunity, sunned on the black sands of Kamari Beach, made friends with cats & dogs in Oia, ended every day with a piece of baklava, and let the two waiters at the hotel fawn and make do over their mysterious woman traveling alone.
+I rode a Vespa, crashed a wedding, sternly scolded with a serious finger wag by a Greek Orthodox priest for crossing my legs in a church, dined alone, ate tomatoes & feta for breakfast, ordered stuffed calamari where ever I could find it, drank Ouzo and Assyrtiko at every opportunity, sunned on the black sands of Kamari Beach, made friends with cats & dogs in Oia, ended every day with a piece of baklava, and let the two waiters at the hotel fawn and make do over their mysterious woman traveling alone.
 AND loving it!

 The other side of midnight.
 Circa spring 1969.
 Raise your hand if you have a “party at a house in the country” story.
 Mine’s got a big porch and yard littered with old broken sofas, a few car backseats, threadbare stuffed chairs with stories of their own, hair long and undisciplined, bellbottoms, bare feet, lots of hazy, swirling smoke, beer, cheap wine, and loud music.
 Vinyl with all the snap-crackle-pops.
 Some cool guy, a waiter at Harry’s, stood by the turntable ready to drop the needle.
 You might even have been there.